This is how it goes in my house:

 Eventually we give up.
 We clear the table and tell the kids it’s time for bed.

-Clara: “Mum, I’m hungry, can I just have a yoghurt before bed?”
+Eldest: “Mum, I’m hungry, can I just have a yogurt before bed?”

 I just need to know two things: